-As discussed in Note 1, the financial schedules presents only the revenues, expenditures and change in fund balance of the Fund and does not purport to, and does not, present fairly the financial position of the Fund or City, nor the change in financial position of the City for the years ended June 30, 2017 and 2016 in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the Financial Schedules presents only the revenues, expenditures and change in fund balance of the Fund and does not purport to, and does not, present fairly the financial position of the Fund or City as of June 30, 2021 and 2020, nor the change in financial position of the City for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to this matter.